stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/controlchar/crlf/_index.md

 ---
+title: Aspose::Words::ControlChar::CrLf method
-title: CrLf
+linktitle: CrLf
 second_title: Aspose.Words for C++ API Reference
-description: 'Carriage return followed by line feed character: "\x000d\x000a" or "\r\n".
-Not used as such in Microsoft Word documents, but commonly used in text files for paragraph breaks.'
+description: Aspose::Words::ControlChar::CrLf method.
+Carriage return followed by line feed character: "\x000d\x000a" or "\r\n".
+Not used as such in Microsoft Word documents, but commonly used in text files for paragraph breaks in C++.
 type: docs
 weight: 40
 url: /cpp/aspose.words/controlchar/crlf/